This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, beans, lean meats, fish, and low-fat dairy products.
 Your healthcare provider or dietitian can help you create a meal plan to help control high blood pressure or cholesterol.
 You may also need to limit sodium (salt).

-- Exercise as directed.
-Exercise can help control your blood pressure and cholesterol levels.
+- Be physically active as directed.
+Physical activity, such as exercise, can help control your blood pressure and cholesterol levels.
 Ask your healthcare provider how much exercise you need each day and which exercises are best for you.

 Write down your questions so you remember to ask them during your visits.